UmairKProject/Team14/README.md

 # Team14

-This is a repository for our e-commerce site, which sells mens clothing.

-Our main goal with this project is to build on our foundations and create a functional and easy to use site that achieves the goals set out in our project brief.

-Languages/Technologies Used:
+MW4U is a e-commerce site that sells clothing marketed towards men.
+The website's insipration was sites such as gymshark that sell clothing that is tailored to a specific target market.
+It was created during the CS2TP module and had a team of 8 people.

-HTML, CSS, JS, PHP, Bootstrap
+Languages/Technologies Used: HTML, CSS, JS, PHP, Bootstrap, MySQL